ibmendoza/anchor/README.md

 Infrastructure as code
 ----------------------

 Like developer code, a cmdfile must be tested and stored in a version control system along with config files and others.
-Large binary files like OS images must be stored elsewhere (file store or object storage)

 Simple error handling
 ---------------------